paultopia/math4ls/probability.md

 If a set of events is mutually exclusive and exhaustive, then their probabilities always sum to 1.

-Moreover, an event and its **complement** are always mutually exclusive and exhaustive.
+An event and its **complement** are always mutually exclusive and exhaustive.
 "Complement" is just a fancy way of saying "add the word 'not' to the front of it."^[Traditionally, probability uses notation as well as language from mathematical set theory.
 But I'm trying to spare you this as much as possible, because, law school.]
 For example, the following two events are complements:

 - I'm king of the world.